GisungSim/GisungSim.github.io/research-experiment.md

 With hard effort and many trials, I have successfully generated a two-mode squeezed state of light via four-wave mixing with a diode laser!

-In this experiment, I achieved 7.9 dB of intensity-difference squeezing.
+In this experiment, I achieved over 7.9 dB of intensity-difference squeezing.
 To the best of our knowledge, this is the best record of squeezing in a similar system, as well as the first squeezed state using atomic vapor in South Korea!

 <figure style="width: 90%" class="align-center">
   <img src="/assets/images/squeezing-1.png" alt="">
   <figcaption>Fig. 1.
-(Left) Intensity difference squeezing at 100 kHz.
-Blue line, the standard quantum limit (SQL); red line, the four-wave mixing (FWM), that is, the squeezed state.
-(Right) Intensity-difference noise versus total optical power at 100 kHz.</figcaption>
+(Left) Noise spectra for the electronic (background) noise (black), the pump scattering (gray), the standard quantum limit (blue), and the intensity-difference squeezing taken by balanced detection between four-wave mixing twin beams (red).
+(Right) Noise power versus total optical power at 150 kHz.</figcaption>
 </figure>

 This result indicates a suppression of noise power by 84% beyond the _standard quantum limit_ (a limit on measurement accuracy at quantum scales; or the maximum measurement accuracy achievable with "classical" states).
 In my setup, the maximum degree of squeezing was observed around 100-500 kHz, and the upper limit of the squeezing bandwidth extended to over 3 MHz.